-Parliamentary grants and contributions from other bodies (including grants and donations) are generally recognised as income when the agency obtains control over the assets comprising the grants and contributions.
-Control over grants and contributions are normally obtained upon the receipt of cash.
+Grants and contributions from other bodies (including grants and donations) are generally recognised as income when the agency obtains control over the assets comprising the appropriations and contributions.
+Control over appropriations and contributions is normally obtained upon the receipt of cash.

-(ii) Rendering of services
+ii.
+Rendering of services

-Revenue is recognised when the service is provided.
+Revenue from rendering of services is recognised when the service is provided or by reference to the stage of completion.